andhedrew/vault/Personal/Significant dreams/The Salmon Sandwich.md

 A dream spanning several periods of sleep.

 Beginning
 We can just moved into some sort of cabin, like at skip camp, but bigger and more house-like.
-Not sure if it was me and my family, or just me (maybe when I was younger) I got the impression that I had moved from cabin to another cabin (because I thought it would be better) and then back again.
+I think it was me when I was a young man.
+I got the impression that I had moved from cabin to another cabin (because I thought it would be better) and then back again.

 The environment and buildings were part American summer camp, part Japan.
 It was raining, and there was a beautiful open courtyard behind the cabins with a statue and thick plant life.
 And people lying in the plants?
 Maybe naked people basking in the sun?
 Maybe dead?